-The best method in this situation is too offer annual leave on a first come first serve basis.
+The best method in this situation is to offer annual leave on a first come, first serve basis.

 It’s a busy period

-You should clearly communicate to staff that holidays are not permitted during this period or that it is available for a limited number of staff (on a first come basis) so that they are aware of the policy well in advance.
+You should clearly communicate to staff that holidays are not permitted during this period or that it is available for a limited number of staff (on a first come basis).
+This means that they will be aware of the policy well in advance.

 It clashes with an important business commitment

-An employee may request to book time off during an already scheduled in meeting, appointment or event that requires them to be present.
-If the business commitment is important and cannot be re-scheduled then refusing holiday is acceptable.
+An employee may request to book time off during an already scheduled meeting, appointment or event that requires them to be present.
+If the business commitment is important and cannot be re-scheduled, then refusing holiday is acceptable.

 The employee has not followed procedures correctly